MichaelJOHare/bubbletea-ssh-manager/README.md

 # 🎉 Finished! 🎉

 You should be able to type menu at the shell prompt to use the session manager to connect to your saved hosts.
-You can also type addhost to use an interactive menu to save sessions into the config files so that vmsmenu can use them.
+You can also use the menu to add/edit/remove hosts.

 <img width="707" height="309" alt="Image" src="https://github.com/user-attachments/assets/c9653f11-ad14-4a8c-b381-2458a0c39b8c" />